sean-campbelltech/Simple-CQRS-NET-Core/README.md

 # Simple-CQRS-NET-Core
-Simple CQRS by Greogry Young ported to .NET Core
+Simple CQRS by Gregory Young ported to .NET Core